 Our team is dedicated to finding and telling you more about the products and deals we love.
 If you love them too and decide to purchase through the links below, we may receive a commission.
 Pricing and availability are subject to change.

 Updating your kitchen can be expensive.
-From cookware and appliances to tools and gadgets — it all adds up.
-But right now, Cuisinart’s Multiclad Pro Stainless Steel 12-Piece Cookware Set is on sale for the same low price it was on Amazon Prime Day earlier in the summer.
+From cookware and appliances to tools and gadgets, it all adds up.
+But right now, Cuisinart’s Chef’s Classic Stainless Steel 11-Piece Cookware Set is 71% off during Amazon Prime Day — and it costs less than it did last Black Friday.

-This stainless steel cookware has an aluminum core, which ensures maximum heat retention and even heat distribution.
+The Chef’s Classic Stainless Steel Cookware has an aluminum encapsulated base that heats fast and distributes heat, according to the product description.
 This means your food cooks the same all around the pan.
-It can also take on extremely hot temperatures, and it’s oven-safe up to 500° F. The aluminum core comes bonded to the stainless steel interior, and the set has a brushed stainless exterior.
+It can also take on extremely hot temperatures, and it’s oven-safe up to 500 degrees Fahrenheit.
+The aluminum core comes bonded to the stainless steel interior, and the set has a brushed stainless exterior.
 Stainless steel doesn’t discolor or react with food, so this cookware should last you a while.

-A few other good-to-know features: Cuisinart’s Multiclad Pro Stainless Steel cookware features cool-grip handles, tight-fitting lids (dishwasher safe) and drip-free tapered rims.
+A few other good-to-know features: Cuisinart’s Chef’s Classic Stainless Steel cookware features cool-grip handles, tight-fitting lids (dishwasher-safe) and drip-free tapered rims.

-Keep in mind, however, that stainless steel cookware does not have a nonstick coating.
-But many people now prefer stainless steel as many nonstick pans utilize chemicals in their coating, which could be toxic under extreme heat.
+Keep in mind that stainless steel cookware does not have a nonstick coating.
+However, many people prefer stainless steel, as some nonstick pans utilize chemicals in their coating, which could be toxic under extreme heat.

 “There’s a whole chemistry set of compounds that will come off when Teflon is heated high enough to decompose,” Wolke said.
 “Many of these are fluorine-containing compounds, which as a class are generally toxic.”

-Chemours, the current owner of Teflon (Dupont invented it in 1938), recommends not heating nonstick pans over 500° F but says that the nonstick coating will begin to deteriorate at 660° F. Though this sounds extremely hot, a preheated pan can reach this temperature in about five minutes.
+Chemours, the current owner of Teflon (Dupont invented it in 1938), recommends not heating nonstick pans over 500 degrees Fahrenheit, but says that the nonstick coating will begin to deteriorate at 660 degrees Fahrenheit.
+Though this sounds extremely hot, a preheated pan can reach this temperature in about five minutes.

-If you want a new cookware set that is safe and versatile, shop this chic Cuisinart set on sale now.
+If you want a new cookware set that is safe and versatile, shop this high-quality Cuisinart set on sale now.

 More from In The Know: